shashiongithub/Sentence-Simplification-ACL14/README.md

-# Hybrid Simplification using Deep Semantics and Machine Translation
+## Hybrid Simplification using Deep Semantics and Machine Translation

+Sentence simplification maps a sentence to a simpler, more readable one approximating its content.
+In practice, simplification is often modeled using four main operations: splitting a complex sentence into several simpler sentences; dropping and reordering phrases or constituents (); substituting words/phrases with simpler ones.

 This is implementation from our ACL'14 paper.
 Please go through our paper for more details.
 Please contact Shashi Narayan (shashi.narayan(at){ed.ac.uk,gmail.com}) for any query.

+If you use our code, please cite the following paper.

 * Hybrid Simplification using Deep Semantics and Machine Translation, Shashi Narayan and Claire Gardent, The 52nd Annual meeting of the